 You’ve probably heard of “mansplaining” by now.
 But even if you haven’t, you’ve probably had a guy mansplain things to you several times in your life before.

-It’s when a man explains something to a woman in a condescending or patronising manner, which shouldn’t be the case at all because 1) he’s assuming you don’t know enough about the subject and 2) even if you don’t know enough about the subject, he should be explaining things to you in a considerate manner.
+It’s when a man explains something to you in a condescending or patronising manner, which shouldn’t be the case at all because 1) he’s assuming you don’t know enough about the subject and 2) even if you don’t know enough about the subject, he should be explaining things to you in a considerate manner.

 Nicole Gugliucci, an astronomer and professor, first used the term on Twitter in September and said that a friend came up with it.
-The tweet has since been retweeted 68,000 times — a clear indication that hepeating is something that happens to many women.

-Women all over the world started to tweet about their own hepeating experiences after.
+The tweet has since been retweeted 68,000 times, and women all over the world have started to tweet about their own experiences with hepeating.

 And though it usually takes place at the workplace, many have said that it also happens at home.

 Image: Cathy Yeulet/123RF.com